MNMMOoN/Boardgames/morghi/Prompt.FrontEnd.md

 Given the game rules described above ->
 - These are the suggested end-points for player actions.
-  - GET  `/`                : Redirects to `login.html` or `lobby.html` or `game.html` depending on session state.
+  - GET  `/`                : Serves `main.html`
-  - GET  `/login.html`      : Returns the `login.html` file.
-  - GET  `/lobby.html`      : Returns the `lobby.html` file.
-  - GET  `/game.html`       : Returns the `game.html` file.
-  - GET  `/main.css`        : It returns the `main.css` file you'll write now.
-Use it for styling.
+  - GET  `/main.css`        : Serves `main.css`
-  - GET  `/main.js`         : It returns the `main.js` file you'll write now.
-Use it for scripting.
+  - GET  `/main.js`         : Serves `main.js`
   - POST `/login`           : Sign-in the player with their selected name.
 No authentication is required yet, just the player name.
-A token will be returned that should be used for further authentication.
+Logout is handled on client-side only, by removing the authentication token.
   - GET  `/games`           : Used to list the games avaialble in the lobby, and whether they have available space to join.
   - POST `/games`           : Used to create a new game in lobby.
   - GET  `/game/{id}`       : Get the game info to display in the lobby, including its latest state.
+  - ???? `/game/{id}/listen`: The endpoint to listen to a game's events.
+Each player's events are pushed separately (depending on their authentication token).
+The first returned object is the full game state.
+Use the correct http method used in SSE instead of ????.
   - POST `/game/{id}/ready` : Send a boolean to indicate whether the player is ready to join the game with game Id = `id`.
-- After entering `lobby`, an SSE channel is opened.
+- After selecting a game (entering `lobby`), an SSE channel is opened.
 Once it's opened, the latest game state is received.
 Afterwards, the following events will be transmitted through the SSE channel.
 Most are only sent on `game`, the first two as described:
   - SSE `game_started`: Only on `lobby`, Received once all players are `Ready` to join the game, and game `status` is updated to `Playing` and `game` page should be displayed now.
   - SSE `message`: On both `lobby` and `game`, Received a message to update the chat.
 It includes player-sent or system messages.
 Define the data structure as you see fit.
   - SSE `hand_changed`: Received once the player's hand is changed.
 All cards in the hand are re-sent to player.